act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Expectation 1

-For each test target there exists an [instrument][] to achieve one of the following objectives:
+For each test target there exists a set of [instruments][instrument] to achieve one of the following objectives:

 - pause and resume the change of the [visible text content][]; or
 - stop the change of the [visible text content][]; or